10 tips for taking awesome fireworks photos in Hawaii…or anywhere!

 3. Find the best location

-You should already know the best place to watch your July 4th fireworks on Oahu (or Maui, Kauai, and the Big Island).
-Before it gets dark, scope out the best place to take your fireworks photos from.
-Try to find a place that will be away from the crowds–you don’t want pictures of fireworks coming out of someone’s head–and with an unobstructed view of the skyline.
+Before it gets dark, scope out the best place to take your fireworks photos.
+Try to find a place that will be away from the crowds–you don’t want pictures of fireworks appearing to come out of someone’s head– or with an unobstructed view of the skyline.

 4. Use manual focus

-DSLR users, you’ll want to switch off auto focus and use manual focusing.
-Auto focus will be horrible as your camera vanely tries to find something in the dark to focus on.
+DSLR users, you’ll want to switch off autofocus and use manual focusing.
+Autofocus will be horrible as your camera vainly tries to find something in the dark to focus on.
 Use manual focus and set it to focus on the horizon or “infinity focus.”
 For compact camera users, you should look for a setting on your camera for “Landscape” photos, or better yet, “Fireworks.”

 5. Set a long shutter speed